authgear/authgear-server/docs/specs/authentication-flow.md

 }
 ```

+- `result.flow_id`: The constant ID for every Authentication Flow.
+You supply this ID to the websocket endpoint.
-- `result.id`: The ID of the instance of Authentication Flow.
+- `result.flow_state_id`: The ID of this particular state of the Authentication Flow.
 You must keep this for the next request.
 This ID changes every time you give an input to the flow.
 As a result, you can back-track by associating the ID with your application navigation backstack very easily.
-- `result.websocket_id`: The ID you need to supply to the websocket endpoint.
-This ID is a constant for every created Authentication Flow.
 - `result.flow_type`: The type of the flow.
 Valid values are `signup_flow`, `login_flow`, `signup_login_flow`, and `reauth_flow`.
 - `result.flow_name`: The name of the flow.
 Use the special value `default` to refer to the flow generated according to configuration.
 - `result.flow_step.type`: The type of the current step.
 Valid values are the union of all possible steps, that is, `identify`, `authenticate`, `verify`, `user_profile`, `recovery_code`, `change_password`, and `prompt_create_passkey`.